The Office of the Supreme Leader

 Q 865: I have an outstanding debt on the house and I will remain indebted for 12 years, please enlighten me in regard to my liability to khums, i.e. is this debt to be subtracted from the gain of the year?

-A: you are allowed to pay the installments of a loan which was spent last year for constructing a house and similar things from your gains during this khums year.
-But, they are subtracted from this year’s gains if they are spent after receiving the first income of this year.
+A: you are allowed to pay the installments of a loan which was spent last year or before that for constructing a house to settle in and similar living expenses from your gains during this khums year.
+But, the very debt is subtracted from this year’s gains if they are spent after receiving the first income of this year.

 Q 866: Are the books bought by a student subject to khums if he does not have any source of income and buys them with his father’s money or with a loan given to him by the university?
 And what if his father has not paid khums on the money used to purchase the books?